kruthi-sb/jarvis/README.md

 🔴NOTE2:
 * only in Bengaluru
-** you need to set the code with you gmail address and password!
-So, this will make your account less secure!
+** you need to type your gmail address and password!
+So, this will make your current account less secure!
 It is recommended to create a dummy account for this reason.

-👉for running the MAIN file, the following libraries must be installed in python3 through CLI:
+👉For running the MAIN file, the following libraries must be installed in python3 through CLI:
 1. pyttsx3
 2. tkinter
 3. SpeechRecognition